-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 }

-If a user isn’t authorized, we can redirect them to Auth0’s login page, by calling
+If a user is not authorized, redirect them to Auth0’s login page by calling

-Response.redirect, passing in the
+Response.redirect and passing in the

 redirectUrl: